Particular/docs.particular.net/persistence/nhibernate/accessing-data_direct-access_nhibernate_[8.4,9).partial.md

 snippet: NHibernateAccessingDataViaDI

+> [!NOTE]
-NOTE: A helper type `INHibernateStorageSession` is used in the example above because by default `ISession` is not registered in the DI container.
+> A helper type `INHibernateStorageSession` is used in the example above because by default `ISession` is not registered in the DI container.
 Users who wish to register `ISession` need to add the following line to the endpoint configuration:

 snippet: AccessingDataConfigureISessionDI